 Please inform me if you think your health might be adversely impacted by any class activity, or if you think your state of health might adversely affect the ability of the class to perform the activity.
-Many types of chemicals will be used throughout the semester.
-I will make reasonable accommodation for you as necessary and when appropriate.
+Some chemicals may be used throughout the semester.
+If you have health issues, I will make reasonable accommodation for you as necessary and when appropriate.
 You may be asked to consult your Doctor before proceeding with an activity.